-A handwritten score of Gustav Mahler’s Resurrection Symphony has been given a price tag of £3.5 million ahead of an auction later this year.
+A handwritten score of Gustav Mahler’s Resurrection Symphony has been given a price tag of £3.5 million ahead of an auction in 2016.

 There has never been a complete score from any of Mahler’s (1860-1911) ten symphonies on offer at auction.
 The manuscript is made even more unique since it contains Mahler’s own conducting notes in the margins.
 Deletions and alterations have also been retained.